launchcodedev/router/README.md

   },

   create(dependencies: Dependencies) {
-    // here, bindRouteActions is optional, but add `dependencies` to `this` of actions. return bindRouteActions(dependencies, [
+    // here, bindRouteActions isn't required, but it adds `dependencies` as `this` for actions, which is useful return bindRouteActions(dependencies, [
       // here, route is optional (an object works), but it adds better type inference for later on route({